-In fact, according to the EPA, making efficiency upgrades and taking simple actions to reduce energy consumption by 20%, restaurants and other food businesses can increase profits by 30%.
+In fact, according to the EPA, by making efficiency upgrades and taking simple actions to reduce energy consumption by 20%, restaurants and other food businesses can increase profits by 30%.

-- Business owners and managers get complete visibility into daily operations across multiple locations in a single dashboard.
+Business owners and managers get complete visibility into daily operations across multiple locations in a single dashboard.

-- Real-time data collected anywhere, on any device means faster and more intelligent business decisions can be made.
+Real-time data collected anywhere, on any device means faster and more intelligent business decisions can be made.

-- Turning off major energy consuming appliances like fryers and HVAC systems even for a few hours can lead to huge savings or even rewards through demand response schemes.
+Turning off major energy-consuming appliances like fryers and HVAC systems even for a few hours can lead to huge savings or even rewards through demand response schemes.

-- Contribute to a better managed catering operation and a cooler, more pleasant kitchen environment, which can increase staff comfort levels and improve morale with happier and more motivated servers.
+Contribute to a better-managed catering operation and a cooler, more pleasant kitchen environment, which can increase staff comfort levels and improve morale with happier and more motivated servers.

-- In some instances, improved management of energy consumption in catering can result in better quality of food and hygiene standards.
+In some instances, improved management of energy consumption in catering can result in better quality of food and hygiene standards.

 We hope you found this article helpful.
 However, if you’re not convinced yet, we encourage you to take the practical example of a Burger King franchise that saved over € 5,500 annually thanks to a minimal investment that paid for itself in less than 6 months!
 Curious?
 Download the free case study now!